humesandrew/readmegen/README.md

     This project is licensed under humesandrew.

   ## Contributing
-    This project uses Service Workers, Webpack, and idb.
+    This project was created by Andy Humes.

   ## Questions
  [Click for GitHub Repository.](https://github.com/humesandrew/readmegen)